 Your corporate structure can play a significant role in accessing finance, particularly if there are additional owners or if you are part of a trust.

-In Australia, there are four main business ownership types: sole trader, company, partnership and a trust.
+In Australia, there are four main business ownership types: sole trader, company, partnership and trust.
 To keep things moving at a steady pace, we suggest you know what kind of corporate structure you have before you speak with your broker.
 If you’re unsure, your accountant should be able to assist.
 It’s also important to advise your accountant that you are trying to obtain finance.
 Justin states:

 “It can be tempting for self-employed applicants to work with their accountant to minimise the amount of profit that is declared in order to reduce tax liabilities.
 However, this can cause issues when it comes to applying for finance as it may appear there is not enough income available to make the repayments on a requested loan.
 It is important to be able to clearly show the profitability of your business to ensure your application has the best chance of being approved.”